Serg-Norseman/GEDKeeper/DEVELOPMENT.md

 ## For Mono

-From the Windows command line, run the script `build_all.linux.x64.cmd`.

-Optionally, start the Windows 10 bash shell and run the script `build_all.linux.x64.sh`.
+Run the script `build_all.linux.x64.sh` from the Linux shell.

 # The GEDKeeper testing

-GEDKeeper uses [NUnit 2.6.4](http://www.nunit.org/), patches should come with tests and all tests should pass before a commit or branch is merged.
+GEDKeeper uses [NUnit 2.6.4 or 3](http://www.nunit.org/), patches should come with tests and all tests should pass before a commit or branch is merged.